New facial recognition app promises to solve crimes, but critics say it means end of privacy

 In a statement, the company said, "Clearview's legal team will respond to this lawsuit in due course.
 The company is committed to operating within bounds of applicable laws and regulations."

-Ton-That claims the app is 99.6 percent accurate in its matches and is being used by more than 600 law enforcement agencies including the Chicago Police Department, which has paid $50,000 dollars for a two-year trial of the technology.
+Ton-That claims the app is 99.6 percent accurate in its matches and is being used by more than 600 law enforcement agencies including the Chicago Police Department, which has paid $50,000 dollars for a two-year trial.

 Clearview AI estimates it already has been used in thousands of cases to help identify shoplifters, murderers and pedophiles.